Interferometry of black holes with Hawking radiation: Evaluation of transmission and reflection coefficients

 \section{Evaluation of transmission and reflection coefficients}

 In this section, we introduce our computation of the greybody factor $|\widetilde{\mathcal{T}}_{\omega\ell m}|^2$ and the reflection coefficient $\mathcal{R}_{\omega\ell m}$.
 We adopt the method developed in~\cite{Motohashi2021a}, which utilizes the local solutions around regular singular points of the Heun equation (local Heun function) with the Frobenius method to construct solutions of the Teukolsky equation.
-The local Heun functions have been implemented as built-in functions in Mathematica version 12.1 updated in 2020.
-We comment here the relation between scattering problems based on the Teukolsky radial function $R^{(T)}$ and on the radial function $R$ introduced by \eqref{eq:radial-func}.
+The local Heun functions have been implemented as built-in functions in Mathematica version 12.1 released in 2020.
+Here, we discuss the relation between scattering problems based on the Teukolsky radial function $R^{(T)}$ and on the radial function $R$ introduced in \eqref{eq:radial-func}.
 They are related as $R^{(T)}=R/\sqrt{r^2+a^2}$. $R^{(T)}$ obeys

-This equation is same as that of the massless conformal scalar field in the KdS spacetime.
-To use the method with the local Heun function, we transform the above equation into the Heun equation by introducing the coordinate transformation from $r$ to $z$ and the redefinition of the radial equation as follows:
+This equation is the same as that of the massless conformal scalar field in the KdS spacetime.
+To use the method with the local Heun function, we transform the above equation into the Heun equation by introducing the coordinate transformation from $r$ to $z$ and the redefinition of the radial equation:

 and the radial equation yields

 where